nomppy/nomppy.github.io/content/posts/dorm-crying.md

 ---
-title: there is no dignified way to cry in a college dorm
+title: There is no dignified way to cry in a college dorm
-description: sometimes we all need a good cry
+description: sometimes we all need a good cry, sometimes we can't get one
 category: poetry
 start: 2022-11-04
 end: 2022-11-04